Get updates on Northern Pacific Airways

 VP Flight Operations-Boeing

 A veteran in flight operations, David Temple’s aviation career has taken him all over the world.
 With work spanning five continents, he has over 40 years of experience in commercial aviation, and 20,000 hours of flight time.
-David’s certifications and licensure run the gamut, as he has served as Captain on Boeing 757, 767, and 777 aircraft.
+David’s certifications and licensure run the gamut, as he has served as Captain on Boeing 757 and 767, and is also Type Rated in BAC111, SF340 and BE1900.
 In two periods of work with Orient Thai, from 2004–2006 and then from 2012–2014, he flew from Bangkok to Korea, Japan, and 13 cities in China.
-Based in Malta, David performed flight operations duty at Comlux Aviation from 2015–2019.
-While at Comlux, David also captained a Boeing 767 BBJ for the Royal Family and Head of State.
+Based in Bahrain and Malta, David was Post-Holder Flight Operations for Comlux Aviation from 2015–2019 and served as Captain on the B767 BBJ flying Royal Family and Head of State.
 David’s most recent experience brings him back to Anchorage, Alaska, piloting for Security Aviation and Katmai Air.
 David holds a Master’s in Business Administration.
 He is married with three children.

 Steven Pruitt has over 30 years of experience in aircraft maintenance.
 In 1986, he started off his aviation career with US Airways where he worked for 16 years and later with JetBlue and Virgin America.
 He then transitioned to Alaska Airlines, leading 100 A&P technicians and support staff in the safe operation of a station with 90 daily departures and 22 RON aircrafts.
 Additionally, Steven oversaw the technical operations of over seven stations in the Southwest United States and Mexico from 2012 to 2018.
 Steven’s aircraft specialties include the Airbus A320, Boeing 737, Boeing 757 and 767, Douglas MD80, Fokker F100, and BAE 146.
 Steven is a graduate of Northrop University in aviation management.